Vallco Shopping Mall: Closure and renovation

 On May 4, 2007, a new 16-screen AMC movie theater opened in the center of the mall, coinciding with the theatrical release of Spider-Man 3.
 The grand opening of this highly anticipated film and the theater was heavily marketed towards the students of nearby Cupertino High School.
-During construction, on February 27, 2006, strong winds toppled a 30-ton crane onto the mall, puncturing a substantial hole in the roof and resulting in water damage to several stores.
+During construction of this theater, on February 27, 2006, strong winds toppled a 30-ton crane onto the roof of the mall, puncturing a substantial hole in the roof and resulting in water damage to several stores below the damaged section.

 On July 20, 2007, a new bowling alley called Strike Bowling opened at the former location of Tilt Family Entertainment Center, and access to it from Cupertino Ice Center was closed off.
 In November 2010, the bowling alley was renamed Bowlmor Lanes.

 Renovation of the mall that began in 2005 continued.
 By 2009, two new parking structures were added to the complex.
-Future plans at the time included new shops facing the street at the corner of Wolfe Road and Vallco Parkway, a seismic upgrade of the parking garage west of the theaters and the main mall structure, two new hotels, and a Hofbrau beer hall adjacent AMC Theatres.
-The bankruptcy filing in 2008 derailed these plans.
+Future plans at the time included new shops facing the street at the corner of Wolfe Road and Vallco Parkway, a seismic upgrade of the parking garage west of the theaters and the main mall structure, two new hotels, and a Hofbrau beer hall adjacent to the AMC Theatres.
+However, the bankruptcy filing in 2008 derailed these plans.

 In September 2008, the two owners of the complex filed for bankruptcy to prevent the primary financier, Gramercy Capital, from foreclosing on their property.
 According to Gramercy, the assets of the company fell well below the debt owed, though the consortium disputed this.

-In September 2009, Vietnamese food processing company Son Son Co. purchased Cupertino Square for US$64 million in an all-cash transaction.
+In September 2009, Vietnamese food processing company Son Son Co. purchased Cupertino Square for $64 million in an all-cash transaction.
 The new owners restored the name Vallco Shopping Mall.

 Current ownership

-In October 2014, Sand Hill Property Co. purchased the Macy's, J. C. Penney, and Sears sites for approximately US$200 million.
-In November 2014, Sand Hill completed purchase of the entire mall for a total of US$320 million, the first time the entire mall including the anchor stores had been under the same ownership.
+In October 2014, Sand Hill Property Co. purchased the Macy's, J. C. Penney, and Sears sites for approximately $200 million.
+In November 2014, Sand Hill completed purchase of the entire mall for a total of $320 million, the first time the entire mall, including the anchor stores, had been under the same ownership.

-In January 2015, J. C. Penney and Macy's announced plans to close their Vallco locations; Sears also announced that its store would close in October 2015.
-These left Vallco without any anchor tenants, rendering it a dead mall.
+In January 2015, J. C. Penney and Macy's announced plans to close their Vallco locations; Sears then announced that its store would close in October 2015.
+These closings left Vallco without any anchor tenants, rendering it a dead mall.